 Deploy a system that tracks agent performance in real-time so that the supervisor can give them continuous feedback.
 Don’t forget to incentivize your agents for their excellent work and make it exciting with badges and leaderboards for most FCRs, tickets handled and CSAT ratings.

-While qualitative metrics like customer satisfaction, contact quality and FCR are essential if you lay too much emphasis on only these numbers, your agents’ only driving factor will be meeting these SLAs at any cost.
+While qualitative metrics like customer satisfaction, contact quality, and first contact resolution are essential if you lay too much emphasis on only these numbers, your agents’ only driving factor will be meeting these SLAs at any cost.
 Creating space for the agents to treat each customer with curiosity and patience will allow them to connect with customers better and make them feel valued.

 3. Empower agents to make independent decisions